 The first was a cliff of Møn, second – Knuthenborg Safaripark.

 Our route from cliffs to the Safaripark was covered by rain.
 Fortunately, when we arrived at Knuthenborg some sun came out.
-This park we are visiting by car, so the weather didn’t spoil our plans.
+This park we visited by car, so the weather didn’t spoil our plans.
 The weather had changed, so we decided to change our plans for the last night as well.
 We gave up and decided to drive back to Poland by night.
 We chose this option instead of sleeping in the rain in a wet tent.